bpali26/Web-Scrapping-work/README.md

 I wouldn't have done this without the help of others.
 I've scrapped this information from publicly available (open to all) websites namely:
 1) http://data.danetsoft.com/
 2) http://www.alexa.com/topsites ,
 **of which i'm highly grateful**.
-I truly appreciate and thanks the owner of these sites for providing us with the information that I included today in this dataset.
+I truly appreciate and thanks the owner of these sites for providing this useful information of websites publicly.

 ### Inspiration